Will3am13/Robot_Vision_System/Final_Paper.md

 | Integration | 0.10 | 8 | 7 | 9 | 8 |
 | **Total Score** | 1.00 | **8.60** | **8.20** | **7.20** | **8.40** |

 Object detection scored highest overall due to its processing speed and scalability, directly addressing the customer requirement for "real-time performance in dynamic environments."
-This algorithm excels at identifying and localizing objects within the system's field of view, critical for the "accurate object localization" requirement.
-We ultimately combined object detection with image classification to showcase more advanced vision processing techniques.
+This algorithm excels at identifying objects within the system's field of view, critical for the "accurate object localization" requirement.
+We ultimately combined object detection with image classification to showcase more advanced vision processing techniques, as well as to create a demonstration with more practical implications.

 ### Robotic Arm Selection